redromnon/HeroicBashLauncher/README.md

 **NOTE - This is an independent project and not affiliated with Heroic Games Launcher.**

-Ever wanted to launch your [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) game library directly from the Steam, Lutris, GameHub or any other frontend game launcher?
+Ever wanted to launch your [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) game library directly from the Steam or any other frontend game launcher without opening Heroic?
 Bash Launcher does exactly this and takes you straight to the game!

 ![Heroic Bash Launcher](https://user-images.githubusercontent.com/74495920/142615495-a4e5e811-7ee3-41b8-ae80-d6d008820f2a.png)